 In almost all cases, Android phones and tablets do not need antivirus installed.
 Android viruses are by no means as prevalent as media outlets may have you believe, and your device is much more at risk of theft than it is a virus.
 But it is true: Android viruses do exist.

-The vast majority of known Android viruses have been installed on the back of dubious apps - apps you will no longer find in the Google Play market.
-By default Android does not allow you to install apps from other sources - at least not on UK-sold handsets - so there's no chance of you accidentally installing something nefarious.
+The vast majority of known Android viruses have been installed on the back of dubious apps - apps you will no longer find in the Google Play store.
+By default Android does not allow you to install apps from other sources, so there's no chance of you accidentally installing something nefarious.